Three Dimensional Theory of the Ion Channel Laser: Numerical Algorithm

 Due to the large number of grid points and thus dimension of the vectors and matrices involved, it is inefficient to directly solve Eq.~(\ref{eq:discretization2}) numerically every step.
-Instead we use the alternating direction implicit method, which works by instead solving the approximate equation
+Were this in one transverse dimension, the matrices in this equation would be tridiagonal enabling it to be solved using fast and space efficient tridiagonal matrix algorithms.
+However, in two dimensions this is not the case.
+If column major ordering is used, $\bm{\Delta}_x$ is tridiagonal but $\bm{\Delta}_y$ is not, and vice-versa for row major ordering.
+To circumvent this we use the alternating direction implicit method \cite{peaceman1955}, which works by instead solving the approximate equation

 which is equal to Eq.~(\ref{eq:discretization2}) to first order in $\mu_x$ and $\mu_y$ which are small, and differs only in the second order terms.
-Eq.~(\ref{eq:discretization3}) can be solved by computing the vector $\bm{\mathcal{B}}^{*}$ as an intermediate step:
+Eq.~(\ref{eq:discretization3}) can be broken into two simpler equations by introducing a new vector $\bm{\mathcal{B}}^{*}$ which is solved for as an intermediate step:

-The advantage of solving Eq.~(\ref{eq:discretization4}) instead of Eq.~(\ref{eq:discretization2}) is that by rearranging the entries of vectors to switch between row-major and column-major at various points during the computation, it is possible to only perform matrix multiplications and solve linear matrix equations with tridiagonal matrices vastly speeding up the computation.
+Unlike Eq.~(\ref{eq:discretization2}), it is possible to solve Eq.~(\ref{eq:discretization4}) entirely using tridiagonal algorithms and vastly speed up the computation.
+This requires reordering the entries of vectors to switch between row-major and column-major at various points during the computation.